How can I overcome sin in my Christian life?

 How important is prayer to overcoming sin in our lives?
 We have Christ's words to Peter in the Garden of Gethsemane, just before Peter's denial.
 As Jesus prays, Peter is sleeping.
 Jesus wakes him and says, “Watch and pray so that you will not fall into temptation.
 The spirit is willing, but the body is weak” (Matthew 26:41).
 We, like Peter, want to do what is right but are not finding the strength.
 We need to follow God's admonition to keep seeking, keep knocking, keep asking—and He will give us the strength that we need (Matthew 7:7).
 Prayer is not a magic formula.
 Prayer is simply acknowledging our own limitations and God's inexhaustible power and turning to Him for that strength to do what He wants us to do, not what we want to do (1 John 5:14-15).

 A fourth resource in our war to conquer sin is the church, the fellowship of other believers.
-When Jesus sent His disciples out, He sent them out two-by-two (Matthew 10:1).
+When Jesus sent His disciples out, He sent them out two-by-two (Mark 6:7).
 The missionaries in Acts did not go out one at a time, but in groups of two or more.
-Jesus commands us not to forsake the assembling of ourselves together but to use that time for encouraging one another in love and good works (Hebrews 10:24).
-He tells us to confess our faults to one another (James 5:16).
+The Bible commands us not to forsake the assembling of ourselves together but to use that time for encouraging one another in love and good works (Hebrews 10:24).
+It tells us to confess our faults to one another (James 5:16).
 In the wisdom literature of the Old Testament, we are told that as iron sharpens iron, so one man sharpens another (Proverbs 27:17).
 There is strength in numbers (Ecclesiastes 4:11-12).

 Many Christians find that having an accountability partner can be a huge benefit in overcoming stubborn sins.
 Having another person who can talk with you, pray with you, encourage you, and even rebuke you is of great value.
 Temptation is common to us all (1 Corinthians 10:13).
 Having an accountability partner or an accountability group can give us the final dose of encouragement and motivation we need to overcome even the most stubborn of sins.